mkay/marklite/README.md

 - CodeMirror 6 editor with live preview pane and scroll sync
 - Dark mode — follows system theme
 - File management — rename, move, trash, delete empty folders, create documents from context menu
+- Pin folders to top — pinned folders appear first in the sidebar and document panel with a pin icon
+- Pin documents to top — pinned documents float to the top of their folder; click the pin icon to unpin
 - File watching — auto-reloads on disk changes
 - Task list checkboxes — toggle directly in the rendered view
 - Table of contents popover — navigate headings, click to scroll